-Mini-Conferences are organized by the Institute for Precollege and Advanced Study in collaboration with one or more academic departments at MMC.
+Mini-Conferences are organized by the Institute for Professional and Advanced Study in collaboration with one or more academic departments at MMC.
 They provide unique opportunities to bring together MMC faculty, students, and staff with members of the local community.
 Topics vary, but always focus on areas of specialization in the MMC curriculum and areas of expertise of MMC faculty.
 Typically offered on weeknight evenings, they include lectures by invited experts in the field, faculty panel discussions, presentations of student work, and time for informal discussion and networking.

 Join us for an upcoming Conference: